NatashaAC/MediationApplication/README.md

-#Meditation Tracker
+# Meditation Tracker

-## Summary
-This application tracks meditation sessions, journal entries for a related session and mantras.
+This application was created for the Passion Project for the class HTTP5204 - Mobile Deveplopment.
-It uses Code-First Migrations to create the database, WebAPI MVC and LINQ to perform CRUD operations.
+I used Code-First Migrations to create my database, ASP.NET MVC Framework and LINQ to perform CRUD operations.

-## Descrption
+## Description
+For my passion project I created an application where users have the ability to track meditation sessions, add journal entries for those sessions, and search for mantras to use during their sessions.

-## Features to Add
+## Features
+	-[] Searchbar for Mantras
+	-[] Responsive
+	-[] Register and Sign Up

+### Extra Features/Updates
+	-[] Sort Mantras based on categories
+	-[] Have images related to categories
+	-[] Create timer for Meditation Session
+	-[] Add audio/music when using timer
+	-[] Add validation to forms

+### Bugs
+	-[X] Fix issue with radio buttons
+	-[] Fix issue with wrong start time and end time being logged into database